Yesterday's Hero

 Yesterday's Hero is a 1979 British drama film directed by Neil Leifer and starring Ian McShane, Adam Faith, Paul Nicholas and Suzanne Somers.
 It also features Glynis Barber and Emma Samms in early performances and Cary Elwes in his film debut.
 The screenplay was by novelist Jackie Collins, but was an original work and not based on one of her books.
-Although it has echoes of the life of the former player George Best, the film is not biographical.

 Plot

 In England in the 1970s, former star football player Rod Turner is now an alcoholic and playing in non-League football.
-A Football League Third Division club, only referred to by its nickname "The Saints" [This is the real-life nickname of Southampton F.C., but none of the filming was done there], and owned by pop star Clint Simon, is having a successful run in the FA Cup and win their quarter-finals match.
+A Football League Third Division club, only referred to by its nickname "The Saints" [N.B.
+This is the real-life nickname of Southampton F.C., but none of the filming was done there], and owned by pop star Clint Simon, is having a successful run in the FA Cup and win their quarter-finals match.
 However, their star striker is injured, and, unable to find a suitable replacement player from another club, Simon has the idea of hiring Turner, his childhood idol, over the protests of team manager Jake Marsh.
 Simon approaches Turner and takes him on a trip to Paris, where Turner meets his old flame Cloudy, a singer who is making a record with Simon.
 Turner accepts the offer to play for his team and, after training with them, plays in the semi-final match which the team wins, but at half-time he is caught drinking in the dressing room by Marsh and is banned from playing in the final.
 After Cloudy takes him in after another drinking episode, Turner becomes torn between her and his current girlfriend Susan.
-Turner is on the bench in the final, but is brought on as a substitute and scores the winning goal.
+Turner is on the bench in the final, but is brought on as a substitute and scores twice including the winning goal.